Update – Case Study: Keto-Induced HypothyroidismAugust 20, 2018

 So, what can we say is the more common result?
 If pituitary disease is that rare, there must be something more common that explains why both our T3 levels and our TSH scores are low.
 Here is what I have to tell you…

-Much more commonly, doctors will look at lab results that have a low TSH and a low T3 score and assume the pituitary is not working.
+Much more commonly, doctors will look at lab results that have a low TSH, low T3 score and assume the pituitary is not working.
 The thought process is that if the pituitary was working correctly, that a low TSH would correspond with a high T3 level.

 Do you depend on your thyroid?
 We all do.
 Do what’s right for it and start here…

-The thyroid is being told to work by what we know as thyroid stimulating hormone (TSH) (2).
-In cases where it is overactive, the pituitary lowers TSH on purpose (in order to try and balance out your thyroid and to get it working properly again).
+The thyroid is being told to work by what we know as thyroid stimulating hormone (TSH).
+In cases where it is overactive, the pituitary lowers TSH on purpose.
+In order to try and balance out your thyroid and to get it working properly again.
+(Read: Should you ignore your TSH)

 That is why a lot of doctors would look at a lab report with a low T3 and a low TSH, and start to scratch their heads and wonder what is going on.
 They are thinking, “if there is too little T3, why wouldn’t the pituitary tell the thyroid to work harder?”